 Jordan's efforts won him a starting role on the varsity team his junior year, where he was the best player on the team in both his junior and senior years.
 He had some of the best statistical numbers in the country and was named a McDonald's All-American for his amazing play.

 3. Dr. Shaq Really Is a Doctor

 That's right, Shaquille O'Neal is a doctor.
 In 2012, O'Neal received his doctorate in education from Barry University.

-Ok, so he's not exactly Italian, but Kobe Bryant does have a great history with Italy.
+Ok, so he wasn't exactly Italian, but Kobe Bryant had a great history with Italy.
 When he was six years old, Bryant's family moved to Rieti, Italy.
 The move was made in order for Joe Bryant, Kobe's father, to play professional basketball in Italy, after he had been traded around the NBA for years.

 In Italy, Kobe Bryant learned to speak Italian fluently.
 Though basketball was always his first love, he also developed a passion for soccer.
 He played soccer often and fell in love with AC Milan, an Italian professional soccer team.
-To this day, Bryant still follows AC Milan and plays soccer as a hobby.
+Throughout his life, Bryant followed AC Milan and played soccer as a hobby.

-Though his Italian isn't perfect, Bryant is able to communicate in the language confidently.
-He has shown his Italian talents on multiple occasions including short interviews, at charity events, and with journalists and reporters.
-He has also put his soccer skills on display in a visit to Paris Saint Germain F.C., a professional French soccer team, where he played with the likes of famous soccer star Neymar.
+Though his Italian wasn't perfect, Bryant was able to communicate in the language confidently.
+He showed his Italian talents on multiple occasions, including short interviews, at charity events, and with journalists and reporters.
+He also put his soccer skills on display in a visit to Paris Saint Germain F.C., a professional French soccer team, where he played with the likes of famous soccer star Neymar.

 © 2017 Micah Reum